KS0827/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Created a Virtual Machine in Microsoft Azure
+- Create a Virtual Machine in Microsoft Azure
-- Created and logged into remote desktop
+- Create and log into remote desktop
-- Enabled IIS in Windows with CGI, Common http features, and ISS Management Console
+- Enable IIS in Windows with CGI, Common http features, and ISS Management Console
-- Installed prerequisite software
+- Install prerequisite software
-- Installed osTicket and configured permissions
+- Install osTicket and configure permissions

 <h2>Installation Screenshots</h2>